 One of the most successful ventures of USA Network was the 2009 police procedural drama ‘White Collar‘.
 It received both critical and popular acclaim during its run and gave its network some of the best ratings it had ever seen.
 The popular series went on for 6 seasons before the final ‘White Collar’ ending in 2014.
 Ever since then, the series has been aired in around 40 countries around the world and has fans everywhere.

 - ‘White Collar’ – Classy, Clever, and Chic

 - Is a ‘White Collar’ revival in the works?

 - What would the revival look like?

 Created by Jeff Eastin, the series was lauded for its stylish plot and debonair protagonist.
 It was smart, flashy, and tautly scripted and kept the viewers on the edge of their seats.
-The show’s cancellation was a huge disappointment to its fans who even started a petition for its revival.
-6 years after ‘White Collar’ concluded, it seems like the TV gods have finally heard our prayers – the series is gearing up for a revival.
+The show’s cancellation was a huge disappointment to its fans who even started a ‘White Collar’ revival petition.
+6 years after ‘White Collar’s’ ending, it seems like the TV gods have finally heard our prayers – the series is gearing up for a revival.

 Quiz: Which “White Collar” Character Are You?